ModelNet40-E: An Uncertainty-Aware Benchmark for Point Cloud Classification: Experiments

-For each sample, we define the predicted uncertainty as one minus the predicted confidence, $1-p_\text{max}$, where $p_\text{max}$ is the maximum softmax probability assigned to any class.
-Ground truth measurement uncertainty is quantified by the mean standard deviation $\sigma$ of the simulated noise applied to that sample.
+(1) \emph{AUROC.} AUROC is a standard metric that evaluates the model's ability to detect errors (incorrectly classified samples) using its predicted uncertainty.
+Specifically, we define the predicted uncertainty as $1-p_\text{max}$, where $p_\text{max}$ is the maximum softmax probability assigned to any class.
+The ROC curve is constructed by plotting the true positive rate against the false positive rate at varying uncertainty thresholds, where incorrect predictions are treated as the positive class (label 1) and correct predictions as the negative class (label 0).
+The AUROC corresponds to the area under this curve.
+A higher AUROC indicates that the model assigns larger uncertainty values to its errors than to its correct predictions, reflecting stronger error-detection capability.

-A higher Pearson correlation indicates that the model's confidence decreases as the input noise increases, demonstrating better awareness of input uncertainty.
+(2) \emph{Pearson Correlation Between Ground-Truth Measurement Uncertainty and Predicted Uncertainty.} A central contribution of this work is introducing a new measure of \emph{uncertainty awareness}, made possible by the ground-truth noise statistics provided in ModelNet40-E. Each point cloud sample comes with a measurement uncertainty $\sigma$ that reflects the standard deviation of the LiDAR-like noise applied during data generation.
+This allows us to directly test whether a model’s predicted uncertainty increases when the true measurement uncertainty increases.

+To quantify this relationship, we compute the Pearson correlation coefficient between ground-truth measurement uncertainty $X$ and predicted uncertainty $Y$:

+Predicted uncertainty is defined as $1 - p_{\text{max}}$, where $p_{\text{max}}$ is the maximum softmax probability assigned to any class.
+A high correlation indicates that the model assigns higher uncertainty to noisier inputs, demonstrating strong uncertainty awareness.

+However, measuring correlation on all samples mixes two effects: genuine uncertainty awareness and the natural confidence drop under noise.
+To isolate the true awareness signal, we compute the Pearson correlation using only correctly classified samples, capturing whether the model’s confidence decreases appropriately as noise increases while still predicting the correct class.
+For completeness, we also report the correlation over all samples for comparison.